majn/telegram-purple/README.md

 Telegram-purple is a Libpurple plugin that adds support for the Telegram messenger.
 Its still in an early (pre-alpha) development stage, but already provides basic chat functionality and group chats.

-This plugin is based on [Telegram-cli](http://github.com/vysheng/tg), a full-featured terminal-based client for Telegram created by [Vysheng](http://github.com/vysheng).
+The plugin is based on the library [Libtgl](https://github.com/vysheng/tgl), which was written by Vitaly Valtman <mail@vysheng.ru> and others, see (http://github.com/vysheng/tgl)

 # Changelog